sbkomurcu/Raspberry-Pi-Action-Camera/README.md

     ○ cd Raspberry-Pi-Action-Camera

-● Connect buttons and leds onto GPIO pins on the RPi based on the following pins;
+● Connect buttons and leds onto GPIO pins on the RPi based on the following pins ( see below for connection scheme) ;

     ○ Green Led -> GPIO 13